simbricks/.github/profile/README.md

 ### Slack

-One option to get in touch with the SimBricks-Team is by joining [our Slack channel](https://join.slack.com/t/simbricks/shared_invite/zt-16y96155y-xspnVcm18EUkbUHDcSVonA).
+For interactive discussions with the SimBricks-Team and other users, please [join our Slack team](https://join.slack.com/t/simbricks/shared_invite/zt-16y96155y-xspnVcm18EUkbUHDcSVonA).
 There you can ask questions and receive support when facing technical difficulties.

 ### GitHub